 Of course it is not yet clear what action, if any, will be taken in this case.
 Nor is it clear that, if Chinese officials are sanctioned, that tech firms/private companies will be too.
 Nevertheless, this matter should be viewed in the context of the Trump Administration, which uses sanctions to advance other objectives, such as international trade goals and restricting foreign access to U.S. tech (particularly Chinese).
 (Marco Rubio, a key proponent of sanctions in this case, also embraces the notion of using sanctions to restrict Chinese access to U.S. tech, as he did in the case of ZTE).

 This is not a new appeal from Congress (or elsewhere), and the calls to impose sanctions on Chinese officials/others have grown louder and more numerous in the past few months.
-The bottom line is that the tech industry should take note of the development (even if no sanctions are imposed), as it foreshadows the legal and reputation risk issues they will, without doubt, face in connection with tech-enabled abuses, privacy encroachments, and other conduct by consumers of tech products and services.
+The bottom line is that tech companies should take note of the development (even if no sanctions are imposed), as it foreshadows the legal and reputation risk issues they will, without doubt, face in connection with tech-enabled human rights abuses, privacy encroachments, and other conduct by consumers of tech products and services.